fholzm/PyHeadTracker/README.md

 In future releases, we plan to support additional head tracking devices and improve the overall functionality of the library.
 Some of the planned features include:

+- Support for
-- Support for SteamVR HMDs (e.g. HTC Vive)
+  - SteamVR HMDs (e.g. HTC Vive)
-- Dedicated module to send head tracking data over OSC
+  - webcam-based head tracking
-- Documentation
+  - OptiTrack

 ## License